Day Trip: Charlottesville

 A charming city full of history, rich culture and one-of-a-kind opportunities

-After Jefferson passed away on July 4, 1826, his daughter, Martha, was forced to sell the estate, and by 1836, the first Jewish American Navy Officer, Uriah Levy, and his nephew, Jefferson Monroe Levy, bought the home.
+After Jefferson passed away on July 4, 1826, his daughter, Martha, was forced to sell the estate, and by 1836, the first Jewish-American Navy Officer, Uriah Levy, and his nephew, Jefferson Monroe Levy, bought the home.
 Today, the Levys are credited for its restoration and preservation.
 In 1923, nonprofit organization The Thomas Jefferson Foundation purchased the property, and it continues to operate as a museum and educational institution today.

-There are a plethora of ways to become acquainted with the town of Charlottesville, whether it be hopping on the free trolley and cruising around Historic Downtown or attending an event at the local amphitheater that hosts a range of concerts and festivals.
+There is a plethora of ways to become acquainted with the town of Charlottesville, whether it be hopping on the free trolley and cruising around Historic Downtown or attending an event at the local amphitheater that hosts a range of concerts and festivals.
 Discover historic buildings throughout the city that have become famous landmarks, including The Courthouse located in Historic Court Square.
 Operating as a courthouse for more than 200 years, this was the only courthouse used by three early American Presidents at the same time.

 There are numerous types of tours available in Charlottesville that provide an interesting way to learn more about the city—from private bus tours to wine and ghost walking tours.
 Historical tours follow the footprints of Thomas Jefferson, James Monroe and James Madison.
 Ghost tours dare guests to trace the fatal steps of Charlottesville’s former mayor and his wife whose murder is still a mystery today.
 Choose from any of these, or one of the many other tours offered, and you will quickly discover all the treasures this town has to offer.

 Another celebrated aspect of Charlottesville is its surroundings.
 The city is located within Albemarle County which contains hundreds of beautiful hiking trails and paths as well as an entrance to the Appalachian Trail.
-If you feel like taking on a challenge, head over to Humpback Rock, a popular destination with breathtaking views overlooking the city.
+If you feel like taking on a challenge, head over to Humpback Rock, a popular destination with breathtaking views overlooking the mountains.
 The blue-blazed trail that leads to the rock may be short but wastes no time ascending!
-Take a leisurely, hour-long drive to the Shenandoah National Park in the gorgeous Blue Ridge Mountains.
+Take a leisurely, scenic drive to the Shenandoah National Park in the gorgeous Blue Ridge Mountains.
 The park is home to 500 miles of trails, cascading waterfalls in deep canyons and a variety of wildlife flourishing in the oak-hickory forests.

 Several museums and art galleries reside throughout Charlottesville, where you can learn about local and statewide history, view a diverse style of art, and experience hands-on exhibits and displays that will attract all ages.
 Art lovers are also invited to attend the town’s First Fridays events, which are held on the first Friday of each month to browse through galleries and exhibits.

 If you are in town during an annual event, then you are in luck because Charlottesville always has something to celebrate!
-From showcase events at a local winery to the Christmas Parade during the first full weekend of December, you will easily find that Charlottesville is a vibrant community that draws thousands of visitors every year.
+From events at a local winery to the Christmas Parade during the first full weekend of December, you will easily find that Charlottesville is a vibrant community that draws thousands of visitors every year.

 It wouldn’t be a complete trip to Charlottesville if you didn’t visit one of the town’s biggest highlights, the University of Virginia, which is consistently ranked as one of the nation’s top public universities.
-Visitors are welcome to cheer on at a Hoos’ game, walk The Grounds or stroll through The Lawn surrounded by historic residences.
+Visitors are welcome to cheer on the Hoos at a game, walk The Grounds or stroll through The Lawn surrounded by historic residences.
 To truly become a part of UVA’s youthful energy, make your way to The Corner, where you will find a wonderful selection of casual restaurants, trendy shops and local hangouts with college specials all day and night.